cs1302uga/cs1302-tutorials/visibility/visibility.rst

 while code in other packages can only request changes.
 It's a beautiful, simple setup, but it did require the author to understand package private visibility.

+In the error message that was recently discussed, the wording "is not public in" may lead you to believe that only public members are visible from another package; **that's not the case**.
+We'll provide an example in the next section on protected visibility that illustrates this.

 Protected Visibility
 ********************